Purpose of the proposal

 - Should be tied absolutely and unmistakably to specific aims

-- Should acknowledge potential barriers and pitfalls and how you plan to get around them
+- Alternative approaches and limitations.
+These should acknowledge potential barriers and pitfalls and how you plan to get around them

 - If you are testing alternative hypotheses, make it very clear how the experiments will differentiate between them